yamnao/food_extraction_sudan/README.md

 ## Data Access

 The data required to run the code are not publicly available due to privacy restrictions.
-If you would like to request access to the data, please contact [Your Contact Information].
+If you would like to request access to the data, please email yamna.ouchtar@lshtm.ac.uk.